My Research

 My primary expertise is in weak gravitational lensing: the deflection of light from distant galaxies by intervening gravitational potentials.
 This is a purely geometrical effect, free from astrophysical biases and sensitive to all mass - regardless of its baryonic or dark form.
 Gravitational lensing techniques have a uniquely dual ability to probe both the growth of structure (which is dominated by the distribution of dark matter) as well as the geometrical distance-redshift relation (which traces the expansion history of the universe and the equation of state of dark energy).
 Gravitational lensing is also powerful tool with which to probe the connection between galaxies and dark matter.
 Recordings from the 2021 Growth of Structure Webinar series can be found here.

 I am the co-PI, together with my close collaborator Jenny Greene, of the Merian survey.
 Starting in 2021, Merian will use 62 nights on the Blanco telescope to build a sample of 100,000 dwarf galaxies.
+Here is our survey overview paper.

 I run a multifaceted program called Seed Spoon Science which aims to promote underrepresented Spanish speaking STEM undergraduates, connect with local families, educate the next generation of scientists, and promote urban gardening and sustainable mindsets.
 We are working on our website, stay tuned!